eshanganju/pacMan/readMe.md

 (ParticleAnalysisCodeMadebyAmatureNoob)

 This code is for the analysis of XCT data.
-The main functionalities are:
+The main functionalities include:
-- Read the XCT files
+- Read the XCT data
 - Filter the XCT data
 - Extract subregions from the XCT data
 - Segment the XCT data (binarization and watershed)